zacgerber/backend-baby-names-assessment/README.md

 Part B
 ------

-Suppose instead of printing the text to stdout, we want to write files containing the text.
-If the flag `--summaryfile` is present on the command line, do the following: for each input file `babyXXXX.html`, instead of printing to standard output, write a new file `babyXXXX.html.summary` that contains the summary text for that file.
+Suppose instead of printing the text, we want to write files containing the text.
+If the flag `--summaryfile` is present on the command line, do the following: for each input file `babyXXXX.html`, instead of printing, write a new file `babyXXXX.html.summary` that contains the summary text for that file.

 Once the `--summaryfile` feature is working, run the program on all the files using `*` like this:
 `python babynames.py --summaryfile baby*.html`.